cern-cta/CTA/tools/cta-admin.1cta.md

 :   Add, change, remove, reclaim, list or label tapes.
 This command is used to manage the physical
     tape cartridges in each library.

+    **\-\-get-storage-class-stats** includes file counts and total data size per storage class for each tape.
+This is an expensive operation and delays output until all statistics are loaded.

 tapefile (tf)

 :   List files on a specified tape or delete a tape file.